 - Must be willing to travel frequently both internationally and domestically.

-- Experience of managing staff and budgets.
+- Experience in managing staff and budgets.

 - The selected candidate must exhibit the following competencies: Problem Solving and Decision Making, Critical Thinking, Client Orientation, Communication and Team Leadership.

-The position is for an initial fixed-term for three (3) years, after which further employment is subject to performance and the continued availability of funds.
+The position is for an initial fixed-term of three (3) years, after which further employment is subject to performance and the continued availability of funds.
 CIMMYT’s internationally competitive salary and benefits include housing allowance, car, comprehensive health and life insurance, assistance for children’s education, paid vacation, annual airfare, contribution to a retirement plan, and generous assistance with relocation shipment.